 The florist can deliver flowers after 11 a.m. the day of your ceremony.
 They should come to the main sacristy door to unload.
 There is a 30-minute time frame for setup before the wedding liturgy, and no earlier, due to other weddings taking place the same afternoon.

-Does the University Church provide altar candles and a unity candle?
+Does the University Church provide altar candles?

 Where can guests park for the wedding ceremony?

 For both the rehearsal and wedding itself, the security guards at Fordham’s main entrance (off Southern Boulevard, opposite the New York Botanical Garden, GPS address: 2691 Southern Boulevard, Bronx, NY 10458) will have the names of the bride and groom, and will inform your wedding party and guests of the parking arrangements.
 There is no additional cost for guests to park on campus.
-Guest parking will be determined that day.
+Location of guest parking will be determined that day.
 The bride’s limousine will park in front of Martyrs’ Court so that the bride may walk up the main pathway to the front of the church.

 Should your guests need to park in the main parking garage near the Southern Boulevard entrance, assistance will be provided for persons with mobility issues.
 Please ask the security guard to call a car to transport any physically challenged guest.
 Every effort will be made to ensure guest parking for your wedding at the University Church is as convenient as possible.

 Please be advised, the historic Fordham University Church has one handicap accessible bathroom.
 While guests are welcomed to use it, there are additional restrooms around campus, located near the University Church.

 Can guests take photos and video during the ceremony?